Wisconsin Women Cycling

 Children see things from a very different viewpoint than adults do, literally.

-Under state law, bicyclists can ride two abreast unless traffic is impeded.
+Under Wisconsin state law, bicyclists can ride two abreast unless traffic is impeded.

 As stated above, being predictable is probably the most important act of keeping you and your group of riders safe.